LOOK: Shane McMahon Turns Heel To Open 'WWE Fastlane' PPV

 The PPV kicked off with Shane McMahon and The Miz attempting to regain the WWE Smackdown Live Tag Team Titles against The Usos, and Miz received a heroes welcome from the fans in his hometown of Cleveland.

-Following the match, Shane McMahon turned heel and brutally attacked The Miz.
+Following the match, Shane McMahon turned heel and brutally attacked The Miz, as seen below.
 Shane also got physical with George Mizanin, and grabbed George by the face before shoving him back down in his seat.

 Shane continued to beatdown The Miz at ringside in front of Miz’s father, and ended the beating by putting Miz in a submission hold rendering Miz unconscious.